Junior Dina Ebimbe

-Éric Junior Dina Ebimbe (born 21 November 2000) is a French professional footballer who plays as a midfielder for club Brest, on loan from German club Eintracht Frankfurt.
+Éric Junior Dina Ebimbe (born 21 November 2000) is a professional footballer who plays as a winger for club Schalke 04.
+Born in France, he plays for the Cameroon national team.

 Club career

 Paris Saint-Germain

 Developed in the Paris Saint-Germain Academy, Dina Ebimbe signed his first professional contract with Paris Saint-Germain (PSG) on 2 July 2018.
 He spent the 2018–19 season with the reserve team.

 On 5 July 2019, Le Havre announced that Dina Ebimbe had joined the Ligue 2 side on loan.
 Three weeks later on 26 July, he made his professional debut in a 2–2 draw against Ajaccio.
 He scored his first professional goal on 30 August 2019, in a 3–0 win against Caen.
 On 6 July 2020, Dijon announced the loan signing of Dina Ebimbe with an option to buy.
 He made his debut in a 1–0 defeat to Angers on 22 August.
 On 9 June 2021, Dijon exercised the option-to-buy in Dina Ebimbe's loan deal.
 However, Paris Saint-Germain exercised their right to veto Dijon's purchase.
 Dijon received a transfer fee in compensation.

 Ahead of the 2021–22 season, Dina Ebimbe returned to Paris Saint-Germain.
 He participated in pre-season, and went on to make his professional debut for the club in 1–0 Trophée des Champions loss to Lille on 1 August 2021.
 Dina Ebimbe made his Ligue 1 debut for PSG in a 2–1 win over Troyes on 7 August.